habeeb774/asiaatore/docs/db-vercel-setup.md

 - Staying on Railway MySQL
   - You can keep the existing DATABASE_URL (as in `.env`), and everything continues to work.
 - Secrets
   - Don’t commit DATABASE_URL.
-Keep it in Vercel/Railway envs or local `.env` only.
+Keep it in Railway envs or local `.env` only.

 If you want, I can switch the project to PlanetScale mode (update Prisma config, push schema, and adjust envs) automatically—just say the word.